Using Alarm Boxes to Combine Commitment and Reminders for Savings in Bolivia

 - Nudges and reminders

-In addition to a lack of banking infrastructure, there are many obstacles to saving money in developing countries.
+In addition to a lack of banking infrastructure, there are many obstacles to saving money in low- and middle-income countries.
 Individuals may not foresee future events that they need to save for, or may lack a safe place to save money temporarily and require a means to curb impulsivity.
-In Bolivia, researchers are investigating whether alarm boxes, designed to both remind people to save and to keep their savings safe, could have an effect on savings rates among microfinance clients.
+In Bolivia, researchers investigated whether alarm boxes, designed to both remind people to save and to keep their savings safe, could have an effect on savings rates among microfinance clients.

 The proposed intervention is based on the idea that individuals do not foresee events in the future and thus do not save for those unexpected needs in the present.
 Furthermore, individuals lack a safe place to save money temporarily and require a means to curb impulsivity.
 As a result, mechanisms to remind clients in a frequent and timely manner to save now, such as programmed alarms and lockboxes that do not allow for easy access to these savings, may improve the ability of clients to take future needs into account, stall unnecessary consumption in the present, and consequently change savings behavior.